igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/fromlast/FromLast.md

 ## Limitations

-Do not use a counter variable, do not retrieve the `size` of the list, and only iterate through the **whole** list one time.
+Do not use a counter variable, do not retrieve the `size` of the list, and only iterate through the **whole*- list one time.

 ## Examples